newstack-cloud/celerity/apps/api/docs/ARCHITECTURE.md

 # Architecture

-The Celerity Build Engine API provides a HTTP API for managing Celerity applications and blueprints.
+The Celerity Deploy Engine API provides a HTTP API for managing Celerity applications and blueprints.

 ## Authentication